 P.S- I would like to note that the cilantro is completely optional.
 It adds a ton of flavor, but if you don’t have cilantro on hand or have a friend or family member who hates it, just omit it from the recipe.
 It will still be super flavorful and creamy!

 The Health Benefits of Edamame:

-I know I’ve already said it once, but what I truly love about these Healthy Edamame Hummus wraps is their simplicity.
-While it’s always an entertaining time challenging myself with complex meals or desserts, I like having staples like hummus wraps on hand to help me eat healthy, WHOLE, nutrient-rich food when I just don’t feel like cooking.
-Hope you enjoy this colorful concoction!
+I know I’ve already said it once, but what I truly love about these Healthier Vegan Edamame Hummus Veggie Wraps is their simplicity.
+While it’s fun challenging myself with complex meals or desserts, I like having staples like hummus wraps on hand.
+This helps me eat healthy, WHOLE, nutrient-rich food when I just don’t feel like cooking.
+I hope you enjoy these colorful vegan hummus wraps!

 - 1/4 cup coconut milk

 - 2 Tbsp Tahini

 - 1 tsp lemon juice

 - 8–10 stems fresh cilantro (leaves only, discard stems)